 Wednesday evenings from 6:40-8:00pm in the Conference Room (weekly)

 A recent article suggested that one of the prominent “hard questions” in our culture today is, “Why does the Bible prohibit eating shellfish?”
 Seems like a random sort of question, but the heart of the issue is a centuries-old struggle: How do we deal with Old Testament law in light of New Testament grace?
 If you want to better understand the answer for yourself, be able to confidently express it to others and, most importantly, LIVE in grace’s freedom everyday, join us Wednesday nights.

 Beauty is as Beauty Does —A Study of Esther

 Thursday mornings from 6:30-7:30am at various homes (weekly)

 Experience fitness that combines positive music with movements that impact the body, soul, and spirit.
 True Strength brings together varying fitness levels, shapes, sizes, and ages in a shared aerobic experience.
 Come dance, share in a short devotion, and build community with us as we encourage and strengthen our hands in the Lord (1 Samuel 23:16).
 Monthly donations are welcome.
-Please contact Ciara with any questions at 402-322-0889.
+Contact us at firstname.lastname@example.org.